Corruption remains endemic to Kenya’s public sector, scandals that have been exposed, however, have not ended the vice as a result of impunity.

 Afrobarometer’s Global Corruption Barometer – Africa 2019 found out that 67 per cent of Kenyans think corruption increased in the previous 12 months and 71 per cent thought the government was ‘doing a bad job of tackling corruption’.

-On the other hand, in Corruption Perceptions Index 2019, Kenya is ranked 137 out of 180 countries with the highest corruption.
+On the other hand, in the Corruption Perceptions Index 2019, Kenya is ranked 137 out of 180 countries with the highest corruption.
 In 2018, the country was ranked 144th placing it in the bottom 21 %.

 This is besides the Sessional Paper No 8 of 2013 having been approved by Parliament in December 2015 aimed at operationalizing and institutionalizing the national values and principles of governance enshrined in the constitution.